Real Life Guitar, vol. 1

 C. Position #3: Lower part of the heal at an angle.

-3. However, position #3 (picture #4) is my favorite location as pictured above.
+3. However, position #3 is my favorite location as pictured in above two pictures.

 Here are my reasons for this:

-A. When holding your guitar you should tilt the head up to about a 56 degree angle (note full holding pictures 7 through 10, and/or chapter four of the DVD Easy Guitar Now.)
+A. When holding your guitar you should tilt the head up to about a 56 degree angle (note full holding pictures 6 through 8, and/or chapter four of the DVD Easy Guitar Now.)
 Now your nose is directly above the neck/body joint.
 If you have the strap button in this position, it will be a straight pull on the strap and it will be secure.
-However, in other positions, especially position number one (the most popular one), the strap will pull off of the button and you can drop your guitar.
-This is especially true when the strap becomes old and the strap can slip off the button easily.
+However, in other positions, especially position number one (the most popular position), the strap will pull off of the button and you can drop your guitar.
+This is especially true when the strap becomes old.
+The hole loosens, and the strap can slip off the button easily.

 B. Guitars are often head-heavy and will balance off to the left, or head side.
 This is annoying and can be distracting when playing and practicing.
 (1) When the guitar is head heavy you are both holding the weight of the neck and trying to play with your left hand.
 This puts you at a tremendous disadvantage.
 (2) Position #3 puts the mass and weight of the heal off to the body side to better balance the guitar.
 (3) Putting the strap button in this position shifts the guitar a full two inches to the right, or body side, which puts the weight more toward that side and helps to balance the weight evenly.